View Nancy Graves's Obituary on emissourian.com and share memories

 |

+She was preceded in death by her parents, Charles I and Gladys Ham; her daughter-in-law, Cherie Cotes; one brother, Charles Edward Ham II, known to most as Bruce; and one sister, Victoria Moore.

+Visitation was held Tuesday, Jan.
+28, at Russell Colonial Funeral Home, St. Clair.

-A funeral Mass for Nancy Graves, nee Ham, 81, Lonedell, will be Wednesday, Jan.
-29, at 11 a.m. at St. Francis of Assisi Catholic Church, Luebbering.
+A funeral Mass was held at 11 a.m.
+Wednesday, Jan.
+29, at St. Francis of Assisi Catholic Church, Luebbering, with the Rev. Bob Knight officiating.

-A private committal will be at a later date in Crestview Memorial Park, St. Clair.
+A private committal will take place at a later date at Crestview Memorial Park, St. Clair.

+Memorials may be made to Red Cloud Indian School, 100 Mission Drive, Pine Ridge, SD 57770.